wp-plugins/jquery-t-countdown-widget/readme.txt

 * The plugin came to be.

 == Upgrade Notice ==

+= 1.4 =
+Version 1.4 refers to your local WordPress Timezone for time caluclations.
+In case the server is hosted outside of the website's local timezone.
+It happens.

 = 1.3 =
 Version 1.3 fixes the issue no before/after widget/title issues due to lack of sleep during v.
 1.2.